Winter of Our Discontent (American Horror Story): Reception

 "Winter of Our Discontent" was watched by 2.06 million people during its original broadcast, and gained a 1.0 ratings share among adults aged 18–49.

 The episode received mostly positive reviews from critics.
 On the review aggregator Rotten Tomatoes, "Winter of Our Discontent" holds a 77% approval rating, based on 13 reviews with an average rating of 7.88 out of 10.

 Tony Sokol of Den of Geek gave the episode a 4 out of 5, saying "With "Winter of Our Discontent", American Horror Story: Cult goes really dark.
 The series ventures into a contemporary dystopia, just like the one we're living, only with more sad clowns.
 Ultimately everyone is a betrayer, and everyone gets stabbed in the back, unless they are knifed in the throat.
 The show doesn't end on a completely down note, though.
 In the series' traditional last-minute twist, we learn Ally is going to get her son back after all."

 Kat Rosenfield from Entertainment Weekly gave the episode a A−, and particularly enjoyed the last scene with its reveals.
 She is also pleased that the episode doesn't see the threesome scene through to its "repulsive conclusion".
 However, she criticized the use of the Judgement House, calling it "a blatant ripoff of Se7en".
 Vultures Brian Moylan gave the episode a 4 out of 5, with a positive review, saying "There is a lot of great, cutting Trump satire in this episode.
 While late-night hosts and facile sitcoms like Will & Grace go for the easy Cheeto-faced joke, AHS cuts a lot deeper."
 He also enjoyed the questions about Samuels' sexuality, saying "You might think that is some crazy rationalization for some man-on-man action, but it’s not all that unique.
 Kai’s speech sounds exactly like Jack Donovan, a real-life homosexual alt-right figure who has a male partner of 20 years but doesn’t identify as gay."

-Matt Fowler of IGN gave the episode a 6.8 out of 10, with a mixed to positive review.
-He said "Cult offered up a cool new take on Ally this week, but the rest of it buckled under the burden of this season's trend of never showing us the truth right away.
+Matt Fowler of IGN gave the episode a 6.8 out of 10, and said "Cult offered up a cool new take on Ally this week, but the rest of it buckled under the burden of this season's trend of never showing us the truth right away.
 Not ever knowing if what you're seeing is real is quick way to push one out of the story and into viewer-defense mode where nothing good can come.
 At some point soon, an episode needs to take us through everything straight arrow-style - but would we even trust it then?"